sshyran/Chromite-fresh-Dec-2022-source-import/ide_tooling/docs/quickstart.md

 - You can install an old version of the extension (say 0.0.1), with the `--force 0.0.1` flag.

-## 4. Reload the IDE
+## 4. Open or reload VSCode

-You need to reload the VSCode to activate the extension.
-Either simply restart the IDE, or open the command palette (Ctrl+Shift+P) and type "Developer: Reload Window".
+Open VSCode, or reload it by either simply restarting it or opening the command palette (Ctrl+Shift+P) and type "Developer: Reload Window".

 ## 5. Open a folder

-Finally, you need to open a folder with sources to let CrOS IDE detect the chroot.
+Finally, open a folder with sources to let CrOS IDE detect the chroot.
-Select *File &rarr; Open Folder...*, choose, for example, `~/chromiumos/src/platform2`, and you are good to go.
+Select _File &rarr; Open Folder..._, choose, for example, `~/chromiumos/src/platform2`,
+and you are good to go.

 ## Using CrOS IDE